MaxenceLiboz/darkly/Arbitrary_File_Upload/Ressources/writeUp.md

+# Arbitrary File Upload
 ## Exploration

 During our research, we discovered a file upload functionality on the `upload` page.
-An insecure file upload can have severe consequences for a web application if not properly implemented, with a critical one being remote command execution.
+An insecure file upload can have severe consequences for a web application if not properly implemented, remote command execution being the worst scenario.

 We attempted to perform a basic file upload using an image called `fleur.jpg`: